gradha/gradha.github.io/src/articles/04-40-years-later-we-still-cant-be-friends.rst

 any other mainstream programming language embedding such functionality in its core language and standard library.
 And if you think that's bad, we still haven't talked about another pressing issue related to inter process hostility.
-If only I had the memory to remember what it was all about…
+If only I had the `memory to remember what it was all about…
+<../../2015/06/hard-memory-problems.html>`_

 ```nimrod